busstoptaktik/geodesy/ruminations/000-rumination.md

 let mut data = [copenhagen, stockholm];
 ```

 At comments `[3]` and `[4]` we produce the input data we want to transform.
-The RG coordinate type is called `Coord`, and covers more or less everything called a `CoordinateTuple` according to the ISO-19111 standard.
-In other words, anything we would colloquially call *the coordinates* of something.
+The RG operators operate on any data structure implementing the `CoordinateSet` trait, a close representation of the ISO-19111 fundamental object of the same name.

+A `CoordinateSet` is a collection of `CoordinateTuples` (the ISO-19111 lingo for what's colloquially called "the coordinates of something") referred to the same ISO-19111 `Coordinate reference System (CRS)`.

+Natively, RG implements the `CoordinateSet` trait for any array, slice or `Vec` of any of the three built in `CoordinateTuple` implementations: The primary, 4D `Coord`, the 2D `Coor2D`, and the ultra-compact 2D, 32 bits `Coor32`.
+It can be extended to any other coordinate representation at runtime, by implementing the `CoordinateSet` trait for that representation.

 Internally, RG represents angular coordinates in radians, and follows the traditional GIS coordinate order of *longitude before latitude*.
 Externally, however, you may pick-and-choose.
 In this case, we choose human readable angles in degrees, and the traditional coordinate order used in geodesy and navigation: *latitude before longitude*.
 The `Coord::geo(...)` function translates that into the internal representation.
 It has siblings `Coord::gis(...)` and `Coord::raw(...)` which handles GIS coordinate order and raw numbers, respectively.
 The latter is useful for projected coordinates, cartesian coordinates, and for coordinates with angles in radians.
 We may also simply give a `Coord` as a naked array of four double precision floating point numbers: